Linguistics575/neam/README.md

 ### Java dependencies
 NEAM is built on [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/download.html), which in turn requires Java 1.8 installed and `JAVA_HOME` properly configured.
 It should point to the folder that contains `bin/java`.
-On Linux, this can be set with the following command:
+You can follow the appropriate platform-specific instructions to set this up.
+You do not need to install Stanford CoreNLP yourself; NEAM will do this for you the first time you call it.

+#### Windows
+Right click on `My Computer`, and navigate to `Properties -> Advanced System Settings -> Environment Variables`.
+Click on `New...`, and type `JAVA_HOME` as the `Variable name`, and the path to your java installation directory (e.g. `C:\Program Files\Java\jdk1.8.0_141`) as the `Variable value`.

+#### Linux
+Run the following command from the terminal:

 `export JAVA_HOME="/path/to/java"`

 If you're going to be running NEAM a lot, it is recommended to put this command inside your `.bashrc` file (or the comparable file if you're using a shell other than Bash).
-You do not need to install Stanford CoreNLP yourself; NEAM will do this for you the first time you call it.

 ### Python dependencies
 NEAM uses [pip](https://pypi.python.org/pypi/pip) to manage its Python dependencies.
 If it is